 What is an extended business traveler?

 These types of expatriate assignments can really rack up frequent flier miles.
 Typically, these employees are not on a formal assignment.
-However, there are still tax and immigration considerations when sending someone on extended business travel.
+However, there are still tax and when sending someone on extended business travel.

 Business traveling simply causes less disruption for everyone involved.
 Your workforce has much more control over how they perform duties and you don’t have to permanently allocate resources to a foreign location.